FreeSlave/halflife-featureful/documentation/content/docs/development/shipping-your-mod.md

 Make sure your **config.cfg** doesn't get packaged into the mod archive.
 The config.cfg contains user settings such as volume, keyboard, sensitivity, etc.

 Players have their own config.cfg file in the **valve/** folder - this configuration is used automatically if the mod folder lacks its own config.cfg.
-If you want to provide the default keybindings for commands that didn't exist in base Half-Life (and thus don't appear in uers's valve/config.cfg), refer to [Default keys]({{< ref "default-keys" >}}).
+If you want to provide the default keybindings for commands that didn't exist in base Half-Life (and thus don't appear in user's valve/config.cfg), refer to [Default keys]({{< ref "default-keys" >}}).

 There're also several auto-generated files that you might consider to exclude just to keep the archive cleaner, but if they're kept, they're not harmful: